Wah! Puchka Wah! Litti Raises USD 230k from Wow Momo Founder Sagar Daryani, and other Global Angel Investors - www.lokmattimes.com

 Wah!
 Puchka Wah!
 Litti Raises USD 230k from Wow Momo Founder Sagar Daryani, and other Global Angel Investors

-Kolkata (West Bengal) [India], August 4: Homegrown QSR startup Wah!
+PNN Kolkata (West Bengal) [India], August 4: Homegrown QSR startup Wah!
 Puchka Wah!
-Litti has raised 230k$ in a strategic ...
+Litti has raised 230k$ in a ...

 Kolkata (West Bengal) [India], August 4: Homegrown QSR startup Wah!
 Puchka Wah!
 Litti has raised 230k$ in a strategic funding round by Sagar Daryani (Co-founder, Wow!
 Momo), Abhishek Rungta (Founder & CEO, Indus Net Techonology), Suyash Saraf (Co-founder & CEO, Dot & Key), and other global angel investors.